Top 10 Vaginal Health Tips: Essential Advice for Balance

 Bacterial vaginosis (BV), although not a sexually transmitted disease, has been associated with sex [8], [9], [10].
 This bacterial exchange is reported for both women who have sex with men and women who have sex with women [11] [12].

-Condoms can protect yourself from an unwanted bacterial exchange and also from sexually transmitted infections.
+Condoms can protect you from unwanted bacterial exchange and also from sexually transmitted infections.
 This is especially true when in contact with a new sexual partner [13], [14].

 Avoid scented condoms since they can have a negative impact on your vaginal microbiome.